 A Registered Office is the official address of your company, to which Companies Registration Office (The Registrar of Companies) letters and reminders will be sent.
-The registered office can be situated anywhere in Gibraltar.
-The Registered Office must always be an effective address for delivering documents to the company, and therefore Post Office Boxes are not allowed.
+The registered office address must be that of a company manager regulated by The Gibraltar Finacial Services Commission.
+We work with a company management firm that provides a registered office service to our clients.

 What is the minimum number of officers your company requires?

 Every Gibraltar company must have formally appointed company officers at all times.

 A company must have at least one director, and one company secretary

 Why do I need a local Company Manager?

 It is a requirement that a Gibraltar company must have a company manager approved and regulated by the Gibraltar Financial Services Commision.
 We have worked for many years with a regulated company management firm who provides this service to our clients.